 Food Studies - Year 7 and 8

-In Year 10 and Year 11 students will then progress to the Hospitality & Catering GCSE and will be expected to complete both of the following tasks.
+Year 9 and 10 students will carry out the Catering GCSE course by WJEC and will be expected to complete both of the following tasks.

 UNIT 1: Catering skills related to food preparation and service

 (Controlled Assessment [45 hours 60%])

 TASK 1: [20%].
 One task to be set by the Examination Board.
 This is a research project and a two hour practical test.
 Students will prepare and cook four dishes.
 Duration up to 15 hours.

 TASK 2: [40%].
 One task to be set by the Examination Board.
 This is a research project and a two hour practical test.
 Students will prepare and cook a two course meal.
 Duration up to 30 hours to commence in the second half of the course.

 One paper, which will be externally set and marked.
 All questions are compulsory and targeted at the full range of GCSE grades.
 The paper will contain short-answer, structured and free response questions drawn from the catering content.
 Written paper 1¼ hours 80 marks.

 This examination will be available either as an electronic assessment or as a traditional written paper.

 • Job roles, employment opportunities and relevant training.